Money And Relationships:How Do They Impact Your Dynamic?

 Regardless of whether you support yourself, yourself and your partner, or you have managed to add kids to your current living situation, not living on enough money can be a significant source of stress for anyone.
 People with very little money tend to fight because they don’t know how they will spend their money so that they can properly meet all of their needs, or they don’t know where the money they need in life is going to come from.
 They worry about how to pay for food and water or how to pay the bills.
 They worry about the money it takes to live because things become so hard to pay for that they don’t even have necessities, and it causes a lot of stress, which can strain any relationship past its breaking point.

-Couples who have enough money but don’t manage it well
+Couples who have enough money but don’t manage it well in a relationship

-What can be even more frustrating for some people is enough money to meet their needs but not having the right skills to properly manage their money, resulting in financial stress when the money is being misspent.
+What can be even more frustrating for some people is having enough money to meet their needs but not having the right skills to properly manage their money, resulting in financial stress when the money is being misspent.
 The couple doesn’t have enough left over to cover their basic needs.
 This would be a justifiable reason to be either mad at your significant other or yourself.
 Still, these issues must be handled with care and strategy to avoid conflicts that don’t produce any change within the situation.
 Likewise, couples could have enough money and can meet their basic needs but are upset that they cannot lead the lifestyle they want or feel that they are not getting enough out of the money they have left.
 They could also run into a situation requiring an emergency fund, but the couple may not have developed a savings account over the time they have been together.
 Whatever the reason for having enough money but not being able to utilize it the right way, this is another scenario that often sparks conflict between two people in a relationship.

 Couples who have too much money and don’t know how to spend it

 What can be a really surprising possibility for most, however, is that there are people who have a lot of money and still fight about their financial situation as well.
 Having too much money can be just as stressful and difficult to deal with as not having enough because couples fight about how to spend it.
-Too often, one person may be spending too much of their cash while one spending is spending too little, and they end up with a power struggle as each partner seeks to get more of it to continue the life they’ve become accustomed to.
+Too often, one person may be spending too much of their cash while one person is spending too little, and they end up with a power struggle as each partner seeks to get more of it to continue the life they’ve become accustomed to.
 For these individuals, it can be difficult to understand how to live with less money, and they still struggle to figure out how to be happy with what they have.
 Again, this becomes an issue in which money management is the main issue, and couples need to learn how to track better and allocate their funds to avoid returning to the argument of what they should or should not be doing with their money.

 Couples who have financial secrets or envy